Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Simulation Study

 \section{Simulation Study}

 We demonstrate that the theoretical results in Section \ref{sec:theory} are supported by simulation results.
-We consider hyperedges of sizes 2, 3, and 4 (i.e., $K = 4$) and set $\alpha_2 = 5 \times 10^{-1}$, $\alpha_3 = 5 \times 10^{-4}$, and $\alpha_4 = 5 \times 10^{-6}$.
+We consider hyperedges $e$ of sizes $|e| \in \mathscr{K} = \{2, 3, 4\}$, so that $K = 4$.
+We set $\alpha_2 = 5 \times 10^{-1}$, $\alpha_3 = 5 \times 10^{-4}$, and $\alpha_4 = 5 \times 10^{-6}$.
 The positions of $N$ units on the two-dimensional \pd{ }are generated as described in Supplement \ref{sec:positions}.
 In each scenario, we generate 100 population hypergraphs using the method described in Section \ref{sec:simulation}.
 For each generated population hypergraph, we sample hyperedges using the sampling design described in Section \ref{sec:sampling}.
+In other words, we sample all realized hyperedges and, for each realized hyperedge, we sample $n$ unrealized hyperedges, called controls.

-\paragraph*{Number of unrealized hyperedges $n$} We consider $N = 400$ units and assess the statistical error as a function of $n \in \{1, 5, 10, 15, 20\}$, i.e., the number of unrealized hyperedges sampled for each realized hyperedge.
+\paragraph*{Number of controls $n$} We consider $N = 400$ units and assess the statistical error as a function of the number of controls $n \in \{1, 5, 10, 15, 20\}$.
 Figure \ref{fig:simulation} suggests that $n=5$ strikes the best balance between statistical error and computing time when $N = 400$.

 \paragraph*{Number of units in hypergraph $N$} To assess how the statistical error behaves as $N$ increases, we consider $N \in \{100,\, 200,\, \ldots,\, \mbox{1,000}\}$ and $n = 10$.
 The simulation results in Figure \ref{fig:simulation} support the theoretical results in Theorem \ref{theorem1}: As $N$ increases, the statistical error of estimating the Gram matrix $\bm{D}$ and the sparsity parameters $\alpha_2, \ldots, \alpha_K$ decreases.